eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/introductory/engr-102-based-response.md

 1.i)
 My research question is whether performing data analytics about students' academic performance and frequent feedback about class/laboratory instruction can be used to improve intervention strategies for struggling students by course instructors and teaching assistants (TAs).

-Data analytics can help to recognize and assist students with inadequate academic background for the course, if intervention strategies are implemented early on (before the midterm) to recognize early signs of students struggling in advanced computer science/engineering (CSE) courses (e.g., CSCE 633 on machine learning).
+Data analytics can help to reduce drop-out rates from the course, academic program, or from the university, if intervention strategies are implemented early on (before the first midterm) to recognize early signs of students struggling in introductory courses of computer science/engineering (CSE), such as ENGR 102 on computer programming.

 1.ii)
-Firstly, the students of CSCE 633 are split into a control group and an experimental/treatment group.
+Firstly, the sections of CSCE 102 are split into a control group and an experimental/treatment group.

 For the control group, instructors would have no additional help to use data science to improve their teaching strategies during the course of the semester.